EdgeOL: Efficient in-situ Online Learning on Edge Devices: Evaluation

-In each scenario during the entire continual learning process, both the training data and inference requests arrive continuously over time.
+In each scenario during the entire online learning process, both the training data and inference requests arrive continuously over time.
 The arrival granularity of training data is 1 batch each time and the training batch size is fixed to 16 to avoid out-of-memory errors.
 We assume a total of 500 inference requests across all scenarios.
 The arrival rate for both the training data and inference requests follows a Poisson distribution to mimic real application scenarios~\cite{mattson2020mlperf}.
-We also provide a sensitivity study on different total numbers of inference requests and different arrival distributions in Section~\ref{sec:eval_sen_distribution}.
-Each dataset contains training and testing sets, and a portion of training data (5\%) is randomly separated to form a validation dataset as discussed in Section~\ref{sec:scheme_freq}.
+We also provide a sensitivity study on different numbers of inference requests and different arrival distributions in Section~\ref{sec:eval_sen_distribution}.
+Each dataset contains training and testing sets, and a portion of training data (5\%) is randomly separated to form a validation dataset as discussed in Section~\ref{sec:scheme_freq_design}.

-\textbf{Baseline and SOTA Comparisons:} We use immediate model fine-tuning ($Immed.$) as our baseline, where the models are fine-tuned once a batch of training data is available.
-We also compare {\tt ETuner} with state-of-the-art efficient training methods (Section \ref{sec:eval_comparison}), including layer freezing methods i) Egeria~\cite{wang2023egeria} and ii) SlimFit~\cite{ardakani2023slimfit}, iii) sparse training framework RigL~\cite{evci2020rigging}, and iv) efficient continual learning framework Ekya~\cite{bhardwaj2022ekya}.
+\textbf{Baseline and SOTA Comparisons:} We use immediate online learning as our baseline, where the models are fine-tuned once training data is available.
+It provides the highest accuracy over all the online learning strategies with fixed fine-tuning frequency (see Figure \ref{fig:moti_inter_acc} for details).
+We also compare {\tt EdgeOL} with state-of-the-art efficient training methods (Section \ref{sec:eval_comparison}), including layer freezing methods i) Egeria~\cite{wang2023egeria} and ii) SlimFit~\cite{ardakani2023slimfit}, iii) sparse training framework RigL~\cite{evci2020rigging}, and iv) efficient online learning framework Ekya~\cite{bhardwaj2022ekya}.

 \textbf{Metrics:} We use three metrics for evaluation: overall fine-tuning execution time, overall energy consumption, and average inference accuracy.
-The overall fine-tuning execution time and energy consumption refer to the total time and energy costs of all scenarios during the entire continual learning process.
+The overall fine-tuning execution time and energy consumption refer to the total time and energy costs of all scenarios during the entire online learning process.
 They sum up the fine-tuning execution time and energy consumption of all fine-tuning rounds.
 The average inference accuracy is the average of accuracies over all inference requests in all scenarios.
-All reported results are the average of 5 runs using different random seeds.
+All reported results are the average over 5 runs using different random seeds.
 Unless otherwise stated, the accuracy results refer to the average inference accuracy.